Anyolite/anyolite/README.md

 # Limitations

 * Currently, Anyolite does not work on Windows due to Crystal compiler bugs
-* Returning objects of a wrapped class does only work if every constructor argument is optional
 * Arrays, hashes and other complex mruby objects are not directly supported
 * Configuration options for mruby are relatively limited (yet)
 * Default values for unnamed function arguments are limited to integers and floats